Social Studies

 - Students explain the concept of opportunity cost and its impact on decision-making

-Unit 2: Income & Career
+Unit 2: Earning Income & Career Planning

 Learning Targets